The Japanese Tea House

-- The tea house is open to visitors every Wednesday throughout the summer.
-Guided tours at other times may be arranged.
+- The tea house is open to visitors between 13-16 every Wednesday throughout the summer.

 - Beginners courses in the Japanese tea ceremony are held twice per year, depending on interest.

-- Aside from the tea house activities, the Japanese Tea Society also arranges lectures about traditional and contemporary Japanese culture at the Museum of Ethnography six times per year (see the museum's calendar).
+- Aside from the tea house activities, the Japanese Tea Society also arranges lectures about traditional and contemporary Japanese culture at the Museum of Ethnography six times per year.

 Questions concerning the tea house

 - Please contact Jenny Modée, +46 (0)10-456 1282, email: INGEN_SPAM_tehuset@etnografiskamuseet.se

-- Reservations for regular demonstrations of the Japanese tea ceremony: contact the museum's reception, tel +46 (0)10-456 12 99 or via email: INGEN_SPAM_bokning@etnografiskamuseet.se
+- For reservations for regular demonstrations of the Japanese tea ceremony in english please contact the museum's reception, tel +46 (0)10-456 12 99 or via email: INGEN_SPAM_bokning@etnografiskamuseet.se

 Guided tours for groups or school groups